 - can carry out independent research on a building, especially when it comes to the supporting structure of said building. - are able to analyze and interpret the researched data. - can portray the analyzed structure in an abstract manner and can clearly explain its functions and operating principles.

-Content In the course existing buildings are looked at regarding their building history, historical background, building typology and construction.
+In the course existing buildings are looked at regarding their building history, historical background, building typology and construction.
 A special focus is on the analysis of the supporting load-bearing structure.
 In every semester a new thematic focus is dealt with.
-Module grade calculation The module grade is the grade of the other examination requirements.
-Annotation With a mandatory excursion.